-Gabrielle Naptali is a Ceramic Sculptor and Mosaic Artist located in Scarborough UK's wooded hillside surroundings on the beautiful East Coast of North Yorkshire.
-The 'abundant garden', wildness in landscape & coastline, the proximity to the North Sea and the ‘space’ these provide often inspires her Modernist in style ceramic work.
-Also an influence is the elegant simplicity and natural pattern of the Arts & Crafts and Art Nouveau movements.
+Gabrielle Naptali is a Ceramic Sculptor and Mosaic Artist located on Scarborough UK's beautiful East Coast of North Yorkshire.
+The 'abundant garden', wildness in landscape & coastline, the proximity to the North Sea and the ‘space’ on all levels that these provide, influence her modernist ceramic work.
+She loves the elegant simplicity, natural pattern & connectedness of the Arts & Crafts and Art Nouveau movements.
 Refering to her eternally optimistic nature;

-Gabrielle varies the scale of the often white porcelain, crackled, layered clay works, so they are perfectly placed in homes, gardens and therapeutic settings, as well as architectural and corporate spaces.
-The Zen like qualities and calming 'presence' evokes tranquillity, peace and contemplation.
-The clay is at the heart of the work, rarely using glaze, Gabrielle aims to draw the viewer face to face with the element and therefore ourselves.
+Gabrielle varies the scale of the mainly porcelain work, often crackled in surface by using layers of clay.
+Her pieces draw the attention in homes, gardens and therapeutic settings, as well as architectural and corporate spaces.
+Their Zen like qualities are 'present'. tactile, calm & tranquil evoking peace and contemplation.
+The clay as earth is the heart of the work; any glaze carefully considered.
+Gabrielle aims to draw the viewer face to face with the essence of Nature and therefore ourselves.

 Three greats grand daughter of skilled draughtsman and Victorian society portrait painter George Richmond, Gabrielle's work draws the past into an absolute present with unique results.

 To arrange an appointment to visit Gabrielle’s Sculpture Garden see the contact page.

 ‘Who in this world can speak for nature and the spiritual energy that creates and flows through all life? ...
 If we return to spiritual harmony and live from our hearts we can experience a paradise in this world.’ ~ Hopi prophesy ~

 It is important for the works to connect with the personal, interacting with its place and as a focal point.
 At their best they inspire connection to the truth of Nature and the Higher self.